Shared-Reality-Lab/IMAGE-server/preprocessors/ocr/README.md

 GOOGLE_APPLICATION_CREDENTIALS = [INSERT KEY FILE PATH AS STRING] CLOUD_SERVICE = [INSERT OPTION STRING (see options above)]
 ```
+## Recommended API
+According to the tests, the best APIs for the preprocessor's needs are Microsoft Azure Read and Google Cloud Vision.
+However, the `Read API` has been selected as the default one because it gets the correct order of the words or lines of text, as opposed to Vision API.
+This matters because currently there is no structure that corrects the order of the recognized text; the output from the API is used as it is in the handler.

+Another downside of the Vision API is that it recognizes more words than the Read API, but it is mostly noise or forms in the background recognized as characters.
 ## More about the used cloud services
 Here are some helpful facts about the APIs that can be used for this preprocessor.
 ### Microsoft Azure OCR API